Next Generation Social Sciences in Africa

 Supporting the next generation of African academics working on peace, security and development issues

-The program, launched in June 2011, responds to a shortage of well-trained faculty now reaching crisis proportions in African higher education.
-The Next Generation Social Sciences in Africa program offers fellowships to nurture the intellectual development and increase retention of early-career faculty in Ghana, Nigeria, South Africa, Tanzania, and Uganda.
+The program, launched in June 2011, responds to a shortage of experienced faculty in African higher education.
+The Next Generation Social Sciences in Africa program provides fellowships to nurture the intellectual development and increase retention of early-career faculty in Ghana, Nigeria, South Africa, Tanzania, and Uganda.
 The program assists fellows to develop research opportunities and skills, obtain doctoral degrees, and participate in robust research communities.
 Toward this end, the project features a thematic focus in order to renew basic research agendas addressing peace, security, and development topics as well as strengthen interdisciplinary social science research capacity on these issues.
-Funded by Carnegie Corporation of New York, this project complements foundation initiatives to develop and strengthen the next generation of African scholars.
+Funded by Carnegie Corporation of New York, this project offers a replicable model at scale and complements foundation initiatives to develop and strengthen the next generation of African scholars.

 The program features three distinct competitive fellowship opportunities for early-career social science faculty who hold positions in accredited colleges and universities in Ghana, Nigeria, South Africa, Tanzania, and Uganda: